piured/courel/doxygen-docs/building-blocks.md

 [TOC]

 So far we have already covered the basics of the notes, score, and gimmicks.
 Both setting the notes in the score (by assigning to each one of them a beat and lane) and setting up all the gimmicks is just enough to determine where each note should be placed on the scrolling axis at any song time \f$t\f$, as well as when they should be actioned by the user.
-Calculating these values goes out of the scope of this manual, but as said earlier, if you wanna have a look at the math behind it, you can learn more [here](https://github.com/piured/sequencer-guide).
+Calculating these values goes out of the scope of this manual, but as said earlier, if you wanna have a look at the math behind it, you can learn more [here](@ref positioning-and-scrolling-notes)

 Courel is just a sequencer, so it does not provide any means to draw the notes on the screen, or to scroll them.
 It is up to the end user to implement this.
 What Courel will give you though is all the values you need to do it.

-## Reference value: the unitary value
+# Reference value: the unitary value

 Courel assumes the following spatial properties for the game objects of the rhythm game: